 But the Okinawan secrets of longevity might be even more popular, if more people knew about them.

 Okinawa is a small island in the Pacific Ocean.
-It is in a long archipelago, a chain made up of hundreds of islands, that runs from the Sakhalin Islands off the Pacific coast of Russia in the north, through the islands of mainland Japan, and continuing south, east of Korea and China.
+It is in a long archipelago that runs from the Sakhalin Islands off the Pacific coast of Russia in the north, through the islands of mainland Japan, and continues south, through the ocean east of Korea and China.

 South of Japan are the Ryukyu Islands.
 The largest one of the hundred or so Ryukyus is Okinawa, about halfway between Japan and Taiwan, as the archipelago approaches the coast of Fujian province, China.